daviskoh/codestars/prework.md

 Describe how strings are represented in C.

-String literals are represented in C using double quotes ("").
+String literals are syntactically represented in C using double quotes ("").
+They are stored in memory as arrays of chars terminated by the null-terminator (\0).
+A variable that "stores" a string actually holds the memory address of the 1st char and knows where the string ends by the null terminator.

 What is the null terminator character?